- STDs often go undiagnosed because symptoms aren’t always present.

 STDs catch many people off guard.
-It’s not just the lack of obvious symptoms.
-Many patients are in denial that they may have caught a stigmatized disease.
-Therefore, they may ignore potential STD symptoms and hope they’ll go away.
 However, it’s important to protect your sexual health.
 Be aware of any physical changes, however minor.
 Seek medical help to understand them.

 STD symptoms can range from mild to extreme.
-Some of the most common symptoms of STDs are described below.
+Some of the most common symptoms of STDs include the following:

 Burning or pain during urination can be a symptom of several STDs.
-However, it can also be caused by a urinary tract infection (UTI) or kidney stones.
+However, it can also occur due to a urinary tract infection or kidney stones.
 Therefore it’s important to get tested if you have pain or other symptoms during urination.

 STDs that can cause pain during urination include:

-Changes in urination should be treated by a doctor.
+Talk to your doctor if you notice any changes in urination.
 You should also note the color of your urine to check for the presence of blood.

-Discharge from the penis is usually a sign of an STD or other infection.
-It’s important to report this symptom to a doctor as soon as possible for diagnosis.
+Discharge from the penis is usually a symptom of an STD or another infection.
+It’s important to report this symptom to your doctor as soon as possible for diagnosis.
 STDs that can cause discharge include:

 These infections are generally treatable with antibiotics.
 However, it’s important to take your medication exactly as prescribed.

-You should return to your doctor if your symptoms do not improve or if they come back.
-You may have been re-infected by your partner, particularly if they were not treated at the same time you were.
+You should return to your doctor if your symptoms don’t improve or if they come back.
+You may have become re-infected by contact with your partner, particularly if they weren’t treated at the same time as you were.
 You may also need a different antibiotic.

 Occasional pain during sex is fairly common among women.
-It’s one of the most overlooked symptoms of an STD.
+Because of this, it can be one of the most overlooked symptoms of an STD.
 If you experience pain during sex, you should discuss it with your doctor.
 This is particularly true if the pain: